 Move to the question first approach

 Put the question and what is finally asked in the question as the first and most important thing.
-Work backwards from there to determine what you really need instead of trying to build towards the answer from the first bits of information.
+Work backward from there to determine what you really need instead of trying to build towards the answer from the first bits of information.

 Do not treat the given information passively